thosgood/this-weeks-finds/markdown/101-151/week139.md

 Last time I described some of the talks at James Hartle's 60th birthday celebration at the Newton Institute.
 But I also met some people at that party that I'd been wanting to talk to.
-There's a long story behind this, so if you don't mind, I'll start at the beginning\....
+There's a long story behind this, so if you don't mind, I'll start at the beginning....

 A while ago, Phillip Helbig, one of the two moderators of sci.physics.research who do astrophysics, drew my attention to an